kashodiya/joint-ng-exp1/README.md

     - Create api route (see the code)
 - Run express app
     - nodemon
-- In new tab cd to frontend
+- Open new tab cd to frontend
     - cd frontend
 - Add prody config in frontend folder
     - See frontend/proxy-config.json